Safeguard Native Children

 Let’s keep Native children in Native care.
 Together, we can create places of safety and aid the preservation of families, culture, and tradition.

-After the continued findings of mass graves of Indigenous children at boarding schools, it’s long past past time to confront the genocide of Indigenous People on Turtle Island.
-Tell the Biden administration and congressional committees to form and empower a Truth and Healing Commission today.
+The continued discoveries of mass graves of Indigenous children at boarding schools in North America make it very clear that it’s long past time to confront the genocide of Indigenous People on Turtle Island.
+Tell your senators and congressional rep: vote YES on the Truth and Healing Commission on Indian Boarding School Policies in the United States Act!

 Our Impact Together